oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 2. Migration is always a re-key operation.
 There are two new keys created in Key Vault: one for the CDB$ROOT and one for PDB1

-    When prompted, enter the Key Vault endpoint password.
+    Enter the Key Vault endpoint password when prompted.

     ```
     <copy>